Come Through for You: Critical reception

+Chart performance

-"Come Through For You" had sales of 9974 units its first week according to Soundscan.
-Despite being the winner of the first season of The Voice, Javier's album was outsold by Red, the album of the first season's runner-up, Dia Frampton.
-As of June 2013, the album has sold 46,000 copies in the US.
+Come Through for You debuted and peaked at number 134 on the US Billboard 200 and at number 20 on the Top R&B/Hip-Hop Albums chart, with first week sales of 9,974 units, according to Nielsen Soundscan.
+Despite being the winner of the first season of The Voice, Colon's album was outsold by Red, the album of the first season's runner-up, Dia Frampton.
+By June 2013, Come Through for You had sold 46,000 copies in the US.